PaddlePaddle/FastDeploy/examples/vision/segmentation/paddleseg/android/README.md

 English | [简体中文](README_CN.md)
-# PaddleSeg Android Demo for Target Detection
+# PaddleSeg Android Demo for Image Segmentation

 For real-time portrait segmentation on Android, this demo has good ease of use and openness.
 You can run your own training model in the demo.